Hatchin/FlowSOM/README.md

 * Get the weights of SOM with method `fsom.map_som`
 * Get the best number of clustering with method `fsom.bestk`
 * Get the prediction dataframe with method `fsom.df` and `fsom.tf_df`
+* Visualize the final clustering outcome with method`fsom.vis`

 Examples
 -------------------------